Keisei-Nishifuna Station: Lines

 Keisei-Nishifuna Station is served by the Keisei Main Line, and is located 22.2 km from the terminus of the line at Keisei Ueno Station.

 Station layout

 The station has two opposed side platforms connected via a footbridge to a station building.

 Platforms

 History

 The station opened on 30 December 1916, as Katsushika Station (葛飾駅).
 It was renamed Keisei-Nishifuna on 1 April 1987.

 Station numbering was introduced to all Keisei Line stations on 17 July 2010.
-Higashi Nakayama was assigned station number KS20.
+Keisei-Nishifuna was assigned station number KS20.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 10,934 passengers daily.